 The writing style and tone-of-voice embraced by the AI - it had to start from somewhere.
 They all have to be trained on existing data.

-Who owns the artwork created by an AI?
+So, who owns the work created by an AI?

-The generated AI image is a blend of many images & styles - and the minds of software architects, programmers and trainers who enabled the AI system.
+The generated AI image is a mixture of many images & styles - and the minds of the software architects, programmers and trainers who made the AI system possible.
+"Fair use" is often cited as a legal reason for using images and text available on the internet as training data for large language models.

 In November 2022 a class-action lawsuit was brought against Stability AI, DeviantArt, and Midjourney by Matthew Butterick for their use of Stable Diffusion in "remixing the copyrighted works of millions of artists whose work was used as training data."